 NI 43-101 puts a fair amount of legal liability on the Qualified Person preparing a resource or reserve estimate.
 The QP is to stand behind the accuracy of their work and take legal responsibility for it.

-Given that I as a QP am legally responsible for my work, I am apprehensive about how one can be assured that the new software will deliver accurate results that I can rely on and thereby will accept legal liability.
-The last thing I would want to do is prepare a public technical report which is subsequently found to be in error due to a software bug.
+Given that as a QP I am legally responsible for my work, I am bit apprehensive about how I can be assured the new software will provide reliable and accurate results for which I accept legal liability.
+The last thing I would want to do is issue a public technical report which is found to be in error due to a software bug.

 Irrespective of 43-101, if you are working at a mining operation the last thing you want to do is present management with an incorrect reserve, pit design, or production plan.

 If you are a consultant, how agreeable will your client be when you tell him that his study was done using a novel software package and not one of the industry standard packages?